Dragonmystic707/exalted-reincarnated/docs/Charms/Ability Charms.md

 On Feats of Strength, such as breaking through walls or destroying scenery, add (Essence)x2 dice.
 The Exalt is even able to damage walls made of magical materials, though must roll to do so.
 Additionally, a Strike against animate beings (such as Earth elementals and golems), add (3) dice to the Damage Roll.

 <table>
 <tbody>
 <tr class="odd">
 <td><p>Fists of the Street Style</p>
-<p>Brawl interfaces heavily with Martial Arts Styles, which hone a stylists body into weapons rivaling and surpassing forged steel.</p>
+<p>Brawl interfaces heavily with Martial Arts Styles, which hone a stylists body into weapons rivaling and surpassing forged steel.
+However, not every character has access to, nor sometimes the inclination, to becoming a master Martial Artist.</p>
-<p>However, not every character has access to, nor sometimes the inclination, to becoming a master Martial Artist.
-Instead, they will often fall into what is (disparagingly) called the “Fists of the Street” Style.</p>
+<p>Instead, they will form their own, untrained style that is often called “Fists of the Street” Style.</p>
 <p>While this style has no proper techniques, nor unified history behind it, it is as deadly and useful as any “true” Martial Arts.</p>
 <p><strong>Fists of the Street Form</strong><br />
 Your unarmed strikes become as strong as either Light or Medium weapons, while retaining the Natural tag.
 This style cannot be used with armor.</p>